GoogleCloudPlatform/pgadapter/samples/nodejs/knex/README.md

+---
+layout: readme
+title: PGAdapter Spanner and Knex.js
+keywords: Cloud Spanner Knex Knex.js PGAdapter
+---

-# PGAdapter and Knex
+# PGAdapter Spanner and Knex.js

-PGAdapter has experimental support for [Knex](https://knexjs.org/) with the standard Node.js `pg` driver.
+PGAdapter has experimental support for [Knex.js](https://knexjs.org/) with the standard Node.js `pg` driver.
 This sample application shows how to connect to PGAdapter with Knex, and how to execute queries and transactions on Cloud Spanner.